City-of-Helsinki/palvelutarjotin-ui/README.md

 Codegen settings in <b>codegen.yml</b>

 Generate static types for GraphQL queries by using the schema from the backend server.
-Url to can be defined to NEXT_PUBLIC_API_BASE_URL variable in .env file
+Kultus API URL to can be defined to NEXT_PUBLIC_API_BASE_URL variable in .env file and Headless CMS API URL is in same file with the name NEXT_PUBLIC_CMS_BASE_URL.

 ### `yarn lint`